Join Here | Log In

 “Atherosclerosis is a major human killer and non-resolving inflammation is a prime suspect” [ref]

-Chronic Obstructive Pulmonary Disease – COPD is a general term that includes inflammatory lung diseases such as emphysema and chronic bronchitis.
+COPD is a general term that includes inflammatory lung diseases such as emphysema and chronic bronchitis.
 The anti-inflammatory and resolution effects of lipoxin are very important in the lungs.
 In the lungs, lipoxin A4 triggers the migration of epithelial cells to repair injured bronchial tissue.
 Lipoxin B4 inhibits the migration of excess neutrophils into the area.
 Aspirin-triggered lipoxins also play a role in resolving inflammation in the lungs.
 Resolvin D1 is also important in lung immune system modulation and in the response to cigarette smoke.
+COPD patients generally have both lower levels of lipoxins and lower levels of the receptors for lipoxin in the lungs, which could cause the persistence of inflammation in the lungs via the lack of resolution.[ref]

-Multiple sclerosis: SPM biosynthesis is impaired in people with multiple sclerosis, and low levels of SPMs correlate with disease progression in MS.[ref] This may be a key to the chronic inflammation involved in MS, which eventually causes demyelination of the neurons.
+SPM biosynthesis is impaired in people with multiple sclerosis, and low levels of SPMs correlate with disease progression in MS.[ref] This may be a key to the chronic inflammation involved in MS, which eventually causes demyelination of the neurons.

-Neuropathic pain comes from damage to the central nervous system.
-It can take the form of peripheral neuropathy, mechanical allodynia, MS, or other pain syndromes.
+Damage to the central nervous system can cause peripheral neuropathy, mechanical allodynia, MS, or other pain syndromes.
 While it makes sense that the resolution of inflammation would stop pain, researchers have discovered that the role of the SPMs may be more in-depth when it comes to neuropathic pain.
-Research points to the role of SPMs in both opioid receptors and TRP channels, which may signal to stop pain through the central nervous system.
+Research points to the role of SPMs in both opioid receptors and TRP channels, which may signal to stop pain through the central nervous system.[ref]

 Research on neuropathic pain and supplemental SPMs shows an array of positive results (mostly in animal studies).
 Lipoxin A4 reduces inflammatory hyperalgesia, inhibits NF-kB, and reduces IL-1B, TNF-a, and IL6.
 Resolvins blunt pain perception, down-regulates NF-kB in the lower back, prevents inflammatory hypersensitivity, and acts as an analgesic.

 Getting a little more specific: Resolvin D1 and resolvin D2 can directly inhibit TRP channels on the surface of sensory neurons.
-TRPV1, TRPV3, and TRPV4 and TRPA1 are inhibited by these resolvins, and this reduces sensitivity to heat-induced pain as well as agonist-induced pain.
+TRPV1, TRPV3, TRPV4, and TRPA1 are inhibited by these resolvins, and this reduces sensitivity to heat-induced pain as well as agonist-induced pain.
 Additionally, maresin R1 acts on the TRPV receptors.
 These receptors are also activated by capsaicin in hot chili peppers.[ref]

 Related article: TRPV1 receptor variants

-Infections: Sepsis is an out-of-control inflammatory reaction, usually in response to a bacterial infection.
+Sepsis is an out-of-control inflammatory reaction, usually in response to a bacterial infection.
 SPMs, in addition to all their anti-inflammatory and pro-resolving properties, also enhance the clearance of bacterial and viral pathogens while at the same time limiting collateral tissue damage.[ref]

 Specialized pro-resolving mediators also play a role in host defense against viruses such as influenza A, RSV, and HIV.
 Clearance of bacterial pathogens also involves SPMs.
 For example, animal studies show that the absence of lipoxins in Lyme disease causes chronic disease symptoms such as joint pain.[ref]

-Atrial Fibrillation: A-fib persistence increases inflammation through excessive ROS production in the endothelium.
+A-fib persistence increases inflammation through excessive ROS production in the endothelium.
 Researchers now think that resolvin D1 may inhibit the increase in inflammation.[ref]

 Cancer: Inflammation and SPMs

+Cancer can, in some ways, be viewed as a wound that doesn’t heal, and research is currently focused on the role of SPMs in cancer.
+With chemotherapy, surgery, or radiation, a tumor can be reduced in size, but whether or not the cancer is ‘cured’ is conditional upon the clearance of debris.
 Essentially, dead cancer cells trigger a proinflammatory immune response which paradoxically stimulates tumor growth.
 Traditionally, the focus has been on anti-inflammatory drugs, which have so far yielded only a transient effect on stopping tumor activity.
 Therefore, pro-resolution mediators are of great interest in cancer research.[ref]

 • Other research points to positive outcomes using pro-resolving factors along with cancer treatment to prevent cancer cells from being available to move through the bloodstream or lymphatic system.[ref]